No coincidence killer ‘turned to Andrew Tate’ night before murders, court told

 Prosecutors previously said Clifford became “enraged” when Louise, 25, ended their 18-month relationship, leading him to “carefully” plan the July 9 murders.

-Clifford gained access to the family home by deceiving Carol Hunt, 61, the wife of BBC racing commentator John Hunt, before stabbing her to death in a “brutal knife attack”.
+Clifford gained access to the family home by deceiving Carol Hunt, 61, before stabbing her to death in a “brutal knife attack”.

 After killing Mrs Hunt, the defendant then “lay in wait” for an hour for Louise to enter the house, before restraining, raping and ultimately murdering her with a crossbow.